If you’ve ever heard about options trading, then you’ve probably heard about puts and calls.

 Analyzing an Options Trade

-So how would go about making money on one contract of the $120 puts?
+Now we’ll take an example of an options trade.
+How would you go about making money on one contract of the $120 puts?

 To calculate break-even, take the strike price ($120) and subtract it by the premium ($4.80), and you’ll get 115.82.
 Now, if IBM shares drop to $115.82 on the expiration date, you would break-even on this trade.
 However, you can actually get out of this trade for a winner if IBM has a subtle but fast decline.
 You see, options are priced on a probability model.
 If stocks start to experience large swings, it becomes harder to price them and premiums rise.
 Flood insurance premiums rise ahead and after a flood.
 That said, when things are calm, insurance is low.
 That’s how options work too, during periods of increased volatility, options become expensive.